 Conclusion

 Overall, it’s common for people to hit a plateau or not lose weight on Herbalife, but it’s not necessarily a gimmick either.
-Herbalife can show people how to stop eating junk food and sugar, replace unhealthy meals with healthy ones, as well as foster a weight loss community that many people thrive on.
+Herbalife has the potential to guide individuals on restraining junk food and sugar cravings, substituting unhealthy meals with nutritious alternatives, and nurturing a supportive weight loss community that many find beneficial.

 If you’re not losing weight on Herbalife, simply changing the way you eat or the way you workout can help get you back on track.
-If you’re still plateauing after trying the tips above, you can always try other diets like noom diet, which shows you exactly what types of food you can eat.
+If you’re experiencing a plateau despite following the aforementioned suggestions, consider experimenting with other eating plans such as the noom diet, which provides clear guidelines on food selection.

 Remember, a “one size fits all” approach to weight loss doesn’t work and the key is persistent effort over time.
-That’s why it’s so important to calculate your calorie needs and include your daily activity levels (check reference 9 below for a weight loss and calorie needs calculator) [9].
+That’s why it’s so important to calculate your calorie needs and include your daily activity levels (check reference 8 below for a weight loss and calorie needs calculator).8

 Again, weight loss is a deeply personal and different journey for each individual.
 So find the type of weight loss program that you enjoy the most, can stick to for a long time, and give yourself freedom and forgiveness on those days that you don’t stay on track.
 Losing weight and keeping it off is a lifestyle practice not a sprint.